 Marie tells us “The Woodhull Writers Retreat has been tremendous and I feel compelled to mention

-that it has given me more confidence to pitch new ideas and make things happen!”
+it has given me more confidence to pitch new ideas and make things happen!”
 Congratulations Marie!

 by Suzanne Grossman, Woodhull Alumna